-If a student wishes to resign from or change practicum sites before the specified end date, they must first discuss their concerns with the Associate Director of Clinical Training and Community Engagement before taking any action.
-Attempts will be made to address concerns appropriately and satisfactorily.
-Resignation or changing of practicum sites is a rare occurrence and are made only under serious circumstances and as a last resort."
-In situations where there are concerns at your site, the first required steps in this case are to try to work out these concerns with the practicum site.
+Requests to terminate from a practicum site placement should only be made under serious circumstances and as a "last resort."
 While the program's practicum partners have been vetted and diligent efforts are made to place students in sites that match students' experiences, goals, and interests, sometimes there are unforeseen organizational or other factors that end up impacting the practicum experience.
 Please keep in mind that the practicum experience during the program is not the only training experience you will have.
 Furthermore, 3,000 post-graduate supervised hours are required before you can become independently licensed, which means that there will be additional training opportunities available to you upon graduation.
 Moreover, practicum experiences that don't necessarily align with your specific interests at this time still can provide valuable learning and training experiences and clarify for you what experiences, settings, populations are important to you moving forward.